Nebraska Surety Bond Overview

 Types of Nebraska Surety Bonds

-- License and permit bonds are required when you want to obtain a professional license in certain industries.
+- License and permit bonds - required when you want to obtain a professional license in certain industries.

-- Construction bonds are needed if you are a construction contractor who would like to bid on public or private construction projects.
+- Construction bonds - needed if you are a construction contractor who would like to bid on public or private construction projects.

-- Court bonds are required in some special cases by a Nebraska court.
+- Court bonds - required in certain special cases by a Nebraska court.

 Obtaining a license is a usual requirement for plenty of Nebraska businesses, so that they operate in compliance with state, local or city rules.
 Getting a license and permit bond is often a part of that process.

 The purpose of the Nebraska surety bond is to safeguard the interests of the state and the general public, protecting them from any fraudulent activities that businesses could engage in.
 In this sense, the bond is like an extra line of credit for your business.
 If you don’t comply with relevant regulations, a claim can be made on your bond.
 If the claim is proven, you might have to reimburse affected parties up to the maximum sum of the bond.

 The most common Nebraska license and permit bonds are: